Using the CPE Configuration Helper

 - The Helper content that you generated.

-If You Update Your VPN Connect
+If You Update Your Site-to-Site VPN

-You could change aspects of your VPN Connect, and after you do, you might want to generate the Helper content again.
+You could change aspects of your Site-to-Site VPN, and after you do, you might want to generate the Helper content again.
 For example, imagine that you have an IPSec connection that uses static routing, and you decide to change it to use BGP dynamic routing.
 After updating the Oracle Console with the new routing information, you can generate the Helper content again for the IPSec connection.
 You can then give that new content to your network engineer to configure the CPE accordingly.